 AI is sometimes defined as computers doing things that previously required humans…

-But when it is done for tasks such as optimizing energy uses of a bank of computer servers using millions of data items and machine learning, it is doing a task that no human could do.
+But when it is used for tasks such as reducing the energy used by a bank of computer servers through analyzing millions of data items with machine learning, it is doing a task that no human could do in a lifetime.